Methods of payment Abuse

 15.08.2023, 22:00

 The rmdir command in Linux is used to delete empty directories (folders).
-It deletes only those directories that do not contain any subdirectories or files.
-If the directory is not empty, rmdir will issue an error message and will not delete it.
+It only deletes directories that do not contain any subdirectories or files.
+If a directory is not empty, rmdir will display an error message and will not delete it.

 Using the rmdir command: